opendilab/DI-engine-docs/source/best_practice/maac.rst

 rl_utils
 ^^^^^^^^^^^^^^^^^^
-In the signal agent algorithm, the data dimension is (B, N), the B means batch_size, and the N means the action nums.
+In the single agent algorithm, the data dimension is (B, N), the B means batch_size, and the N means the action nums.
 But in the multi agent algorithm, the data dimension is (B, A, N), the A means action nums.
 So when we calculate the loss function, we need to change our codes.
 For example, when we calculate the PPO advantage, we need to modify the codes.
 For most time, we use unsqueeze to change the (B, N) to (B, 1, N), and it can operate with (B, A, N) data.